douweyntema/php-easymailer/README.md

 # php-easymailer
-Abstracts the actual mail implementation sendmail, phpmailer, mailgun api, etc and just provide a simple generic interface
+Abstracts the actual mail implementation sendmail, smtp, mailgun-api, etc and just provide a simple generic interface.
+Then you can use a factory method to instantiate the concrete Mailer with config settings etc.

 Using Mailgun API